-“How can a 0% APR credit card help me get out of debt?”
+“How can an introductory 0% interest credit card offer help me get out of debt?”

-Whether or not you’re looking for a new card, a 0% interest credit card offer can be a tempting offer when it finds its way into your mailbox.
+Whether or not you’re looking for a new card, an introductory 0% interest credit card offer can be a tempting offer when it finds its way into your mailbox.
 But how do you know if it’s right for you?
-Here are 5 ways a 0% intro APR credit card can come in handy and what to look for in an offer before you apply.
+Here are five ways a credit card with a 0% intro APR can come in handy and what to look for in an offer before you apply.

 These days, there are several low interest credit cards on the market offering 0% introductory interest rates (APR).
-A 0% APR offer means that you won’t have to pay interest on your purchases for a specific time period.
-Depending on the credit card offer, the 0% introductory interest rate can be anywhere from 6 months to over a year.
+A 0% intro APR offer means that you won’t have to pay interest on your purchases for a specific time period.
+Depending on the credit card offer, the 0% introductory APR can last anywhere from six months to over a year.

-When is it a good idea to apply for a 0% interest credit card?
+When is it a good idea to apply for an introductory 0% interest credit card?

 1. Pay down high interest credit card debt.

 When you’re in debt, interest payments and late fees can make paying off your credit card balance seem impossible.
-However, making a balance transfer to a credit card with a 0% promo APR can be a great help in quickly reducing your debt.
-Several credit cards now feature 0% introductory interest rates for up to 18 months.
-By consolidating your debt with a new credit card that has a 0% APR period, you can simplify your payments and focus your efforts on paying off your card as soon as possible.
-Not only will you have more time to pay down your debt interest-free, making regular payments on time will also help improve your credit score.
+However, making a balance transfer to a credit card with a 0% intro APR can be a great help in quickly reducing your debt.
+Several credit cards now feature 0% introductory APRs for up to 18 months.
+By consolidating your debt with a new credit card that has a 0% intro APR period, you can simplify your payments and focus your efforts on paying off your card as soon as possible.
+Not only will you have more time to pay down your debt interest-free, making regular payments on time will also help build your credit history.

-Whether you’re planning a vacation, buying a new major appliance or facing several one-time purchases due to a recent move, a credit card with a 0% APR promo rate can make your life easier.
-Instead of using a regular credit card and paying for those items plus interest, a 0% APR credit card can help you stretch out your payments over time —without paying extra for your purchases.
+Whether you’re planning a vacation, buying a new major appliance or facing several one-time purchases due to a recent move, a credit card with a 0% introductory APR can make your life easier.
+Instead of using a regular credit card and paying for those items plus interest, an introductory 0% interest credit card can help you stretch out your payments over time – without paying extra for your purchases during the intro period.

 3. During the holidays

-Using a 0% interest credit card during the holidays is a great way to lessen the financial strain from gift shopping and entertaining expenses.
-Plus, several credit cards feature a 0% APR period and generous cash rewards, with extra perks during the holiday season like 5% cash back at major online retailers, free shipping and the ability to pay with your rewards at Amazon.com.
-As long as you can pay off the entire balance during the introductory period, and you either don’t make purchases or your purchase APR is also at a promotional 0%, you can avoid paying interest.
+Using an introductory 0% interest credit card during the holidays is a great way to lessen the financial strain from gift shopping and entertaining expenses.
+Plus, several credit cards feature a 0% intro APR period and generous cash rewards, with extra perks during the holiday season such as extra rewards at major online retailers and the ability to pay with your rewards at Amazon.com.

 4. Pay down other types of loans